eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

       .. note::

-         Matlab recommends install every *Toolbox* available because in this way they can be used by MDCE workers.
+         MATLAB recommends install every *Toolbox* available because in this way they can be used by MDCE workers.

       .. image:: images/all-products.png